 Directions for how to access the free printable PDF diagrams can be found at the bottom of this post.
 Perfect to use with preschoolers, kindergartners, and elementary aged kids.

 Kids can start observing the different parts of an apple before it is cut open.
-Once sliced, the internal anatomy of an apple can be observed.
-You can even pick your apples from an apple tree which is a great way for kids to see how the fruit is attache to the tree.
+Once sliced, the inside of an apple can be observed.
+You can even pick your apples from an apple tree which is a great way for kids to see how the fruit is attached to the tree.

 The outer layer of the apple is called the skin or peel.
-Similar to a person's skin, this outer layer protects the apple.
-Different varieties of apples will have skin of different thicknesses.
-It would be fun to kids to test out a few varieties and observe the differences!
+This outer layer protects the apple.
+Different varieties of apples will have peels of different thicknesses.
+It would be fun to kids to observe a few varieties to see the differences!

 Once an apple is sliced or bit into, and the peel is broken, the fruit inside is no longer protected.
-If you have ever witnessed an apple turning brown after slicing that is because the skin is no longer protecting the fleshy part of the apple.
+If you have ever witnessed an apple turning brown after slicing that is because the skin is no longer protecting the inside of the apple.

 If you have ever gone apple picking then you know that the stem is how an apple is attached to a tree.
 Once your child sees the inside of an apple, you will learn that the stem is attached to the core.
 If you slice an apple vertically, you will be able to see how they are connected.

-Technically, the stem has fiber and nutrients, but I've never eaten one to find out the benefits!
-During your dissection, take a closer look at the stem using a magnifying glass.
+During your exploration, take a closer look at the stem using a magnifying glass.
 Its amazing how much detail makes up such a small part of an apple!

 If you turn over an apple and look at the bottom, that is called the calyx.
 Before the fruit formed, it was an apple blossom.
 The flower had small green leaf like structures under the petals called sepals.

 The calyx is those sepals.
 If you look closely, you may see thin threads coming out from the middle.
-Those threads are the stamens, which are the male parts of a flower.
+Those threads are the stamens.
 When the flower was blooming, the stamens contain filaments which hold the pollen!

 We often think of an apple as just a fruit.
 But really, it is a result of a flower that has been pollinated!
 As you eat an apple, you are enjoying the end result of the flowering stage.

-Speaking of eating an apple, the flesh is the part of the apple that we eat.
+Speaking of eating an apple, the flesh is the inside of an apple.
 Protected by the peel, the flesh is the fruit.
 People also call this part the pulp.